 What Are Carbon Emissions?

-Carbon emissions are emissions of carbon dioxide, that are released into the atmosphere and are harmful to the environment.
-They can have many different sources:
+Carbon emissions are, specifically, emissions of carbon dioxide: They are released into the atmosphere and are harmful to the environment.
+They can have many different sources, as all lifeforms contain carbon.

-All life on Earth is, in one way or another, dependent on the sun’s energy.
+All life on Earth is also, in one way or another, dependent on the sun’s energy.
 Plants use sunlight, via photosynthesis, to turn carbon dioxide and water into carbohydrates: energy.
 When we utilize this energy by burning fossil fuels, we release CO2 back into the atmosphere.

 The trouble with this is that CO2 traps the sun’s warmth in the air – we call this the greenhouse effect.
 Carbon emissions have been proven to be the greatest contributor to global warming by far.
 And it’s not just a question of mere quantity: Carbon dioxide can remain in the atmosphere for thousands of years.
 This is a problem for the future which we all have to commit to solving now.
 So where do we start?
 Right here at home.